 - Handling improvements and new assets incorrectly.
 This gets messy sometimes.
 And even when it could be easy, you may have options which can complicate reporting and decision making.
 For this “error” topic I’m speaking about while the property is in service as a rental property.

 - Generally -and there are exceptions – if the improvement or asset is permanently affixed to the structure (the residential rental house or building) it gets depreciated at the same rate as the residential rental property – 27.5 years.
 An HVAC system permanently installed in the house falls into this category.
 On the other hand carpet is generally viewed as a 5 year depreciation asset.
-Other flooring options can and usually are at 27.5 years.
+Other flooring options can have varied asset life.
+Five years and 27.5 years are the most common.

 It may seem like depreciation and handling assets for your taxes is easy in the tax software, but it isn’t so easy from a tax compliance standpoint.
 Due diligence and/or professional assistance is needed to make sure depreciation is dealt with properly.
 The publications I mentioned above can be great resources to start with: Pub 527, Pub 946, and Pub 551.

 You may have noticed that I use a lot of what I call “disclaimer words” -generally, some, often, may, etc..
 This is because each tax situation can be different, so I don’t want you making tax decisions based on this article.
 The article isn’t intended to provide specific tax advice for your tax situation, but rather to get you thinking.
 Do your research and due diligence and consult a tax professional when needed.